Aspie96/blog/content/posts/free-speech.md

 - Free speech should be understood to include expression through computer code.
 - Freedom from government censorship should be strongly protected.
 Generally, any speech which is currently legal in either the US or the EU should be legal worldwide.
 - Criticizing the law and endorsing new policies should be legally allowed.
 Laws that prohibit criticism of the legal status quo are illegitimate.
-- Practice of journalism shouldn't be subject to formalities or legal requirements, such as registration.
+- Journalism shouldn't be subject to undue formalities or legal requirements, such as membership to an order or registration of newspapers.
 - The right to parody and satire should be upheld and defended.
 - Offensive speech, including blasphemy and flag desecration, should be legally allowed.
 - Hate speech and similarly disgraceful expressions of abhorrent ideas should be met with words, not violence or suppression.